NREL/REopt.jl/README.md

 # REopt® Julia package
 REopt.jl is the core module of the [REopt® techno-economic decision support platform](https://www.nrel.gov/reopt/), developed by the National Renewable Energy Laboratory (NREL).
 REopt optimizes the sizing and dispatch of energy systems for buildings, campuses, communities, microgrids, and more.
-REopt identifies the cost-optimal mix of renewable energy, conventional generation, storage, and electrification technologies to meet cost savings, resilience, emissions reductions, and energy performance goals.
+REopt identifies the cost-optimal mix of generation, storage, and heating and cooling technologies to meet cost savings, resilience, emissions reductions, and energy performance goals.

 REopt.jl (this package) is used within the publicly-accessible and open-source [REopt API](https://github.com/NREL/REopt_API), and the publicly-available [REopt Web Tool](https://reopt.nrel.gov/tool) calls the REopt API.